baseprime/rest-resource/README.md

 ```

 ### Related Attribute Lookups with `getAttr()`
-Rest Resource automatically resolves properties from related lookups, then decides what it needs to call `resource.getRelated()`
+REST Resource automatically resolves properties from related lookups, then decides what it needs to call `resource.getRelated()`

 ```javascript
 let roger = await UserResource.detail(543)